terraform-ibm-modules/terraform-ibm-external-secrets-operator/examples/all-combined/README.md

   - Loads certificate components stored on Secrets Manager as arbitrary secrets and then use these to create and deploy an imported certificate with public and intermediate certificates and public certificate private key
   - Creates and deploys a key-value secret with single key-value couple
   - Creates and deploys a key-value secret with multiple key-value couples
-  - Creates a dynamic secret on Secrets Manager from the sDNLB entitled service ID and configures an ExternalSecret CRD on the cluster to create and synch the sDNLB secret with the expected format

 In order to create the intermediate certificate the following parameters are needed: